The more bad guys Rambo kills, the better!

 - The My Little Pony: Friendship Is Magic fanfic Windfall is a short, fluffy fic showing the Mane Cast—all of whom have gone their separate ways and are now Older and Wiser—reuniting to witness the birth of Fluttershy's first foal.
 The sequel, Earth and Sky, has a much more detailed Story Arc, with multiple interconnected subplots, dealing with somewhat more serious themes and actual antagonists, and even ends up being four times as long as Windfall.

 - Pony fanfic Post Nuptials and its sequel Families are much like the above Pony fics in terms of how they escalate, except the first story is about the main cast dealing with immediate emotional fallout caused by Queen Chrysalis' invasion—namely by trying to reconcile with Twilight after they ignored her warnings—and the sequel deals with more serious ramifications of the invasion and everyone's actions prior to it, including psychological trauma and a conspiracy to mire Princess Celestia's public image.

 Films — Animated

-The more Toy Story movies get released, the more they become depressing and serious.
-However, it gets a lot more positive reception unlike many other Disney sequels.
+- The more Toy Story movies get released, the more they become depressing and serious.
+However, it gets a lot more positive reception than many Disney sequels or the other Pixar sequels.